 The key to articulate business value lies with the ability to link each application functionality to a business KPI and measure the change this IT functionality can facilitate.
 There have been enough instances where every stake holder is convinced that a specific functionality delivers value to business but the lack of clarity and ability to measure the delta on the specific KPI is the main hurdle.
 Not able to quantify the quality aspect in business parameter or in $ term, puts IT in a juncture where it does not get the due credit.
 It also impacts the business decisions where an articulated business case fetches more investment than the not-so-well-articulated business case though the actual ability to deliver the value may be higher in the latter.
 It becomes important to provide an estimated Leverage Ratio for a given lifecycle for any IT projects.
 As such, to make the business impact effectively, it is very much required that all IT professionals must be business process savvy in addition to their technical expertise.

 Let us now look at what it really takes to do the business with added value and articulate it.
 The biggest source of ideas on business value as well as a radical prerequisite is the knowledge of the business.
 The more the IT team knows the business processes, the higher are the chances of promising ideas for improvement coming from them.

 Being in the operational efficiency paradigm, the common arrangement of having SLAs for each task and aligning the IT team with it helps to just administrate the support environment.
 However, beyond the operational efficiency, there remains a considerable scope and leading to innate expectation of business value add from the team as business enabler.

-At ATG, our BVA framework helps in connecting IT to business goals through a three-step approach for any identified and defined Challenge necessitating to actualize an idea:
+At Aeries, our BVA framework helps in connecting IT to business goals through a three-step approach for any identified and defined Challenge necessitating to actualize an idea: